nemuikoneko/DiscriminatedUnions/README.md

 A union will only be generated when these criteria are met:
 - The type is a `partial` `struct`
-- The type is marked with the `[DiscriminatedUnion]` attribute from the `nemuikoneko.DiscriminatedUnions` namespace
+- The type is marked with the `[Union]` attribute from the `nemuikoneko.DiscriminatedUnions` namespace
 - The type contains an interface named `Cases` whose members are of the format `void CaseName(<arguments>);`
 - There exists at least one union case